coreinfrastructure/best-practices-badge/doc/security.md

 to allow authorized access, exposure of sensitive information, or allow bypass of security features or restrictions.
 In particular, it must not have backdoors that allow unauthorized control.
+We search for this, and since it is open source software, others can verify that the custom code does not include these problems.

 It is difficult to implement truly secure software.
 An additional problem for BadgeApp is that it not only must accept,